TakuSemba/JetHub/README.md

 ## :construction: Jetpack Compose (Under Development) :construction:

 Design in `:repo`, `:developer` modules is constructed using [Jetpack Compose](https://developer.android.com/jetpack/compose).
-But it is not finished yet, so you will see unfinished UI for those screen just for now.
+But it is not finished yet and you will see unfinished UI for those screens just for now.
 I'm migrating to Jetpack Compose...

 ## Dark Theme